mikechambers/meshjs/readme.md

 [broadcast in the browser](https://developer.mozilla.org/en-US/docs/Web/Events) using addEventListner.

-In addition _meshjs_ also emits a number of commonly used event, and where useful, normalizes the data to make it easier to work with.
+In addition _meshjs_ also emits a number of commonly used events, and where useful, normalizes the data to make it easier to work with.

 The following events are supported